-(A) Proper Venue.
-Proper venue for a case filed in the small claims docket of a Circuit, Superior, or County Court shall be in the county where the transaction or occurrence actually took place or where the obligation was incurred or is to be performed, or where one of the defendants resides or has his or her place of employment at the time the complaint is filed.
+(1) Proper venue for a case filed in the small claims docket of a Circuit or Superior Court shall be in the county where the transaction or occurrence took place, where the obligation was incurred or is to be performed, or where a defendant resides or is employed at the time the complaint is filed.

-Proper venue of any claim between landlord and tenant, including but not limited to a claim for rent, for possession of real estate, for return of property, for return of security deposit or for damages, filed in county small claims courts created pursuant to IC 33-34-1-2 shall be in the county and township division of the Small Claims Court where the real estate is located.
-In the event there is no court division existing in the township where the real estate is located, such claim may be filed in any of the townships of the county.
+(3) Proper venue of any claim between landlord and tenant, including but not limited to a claim for rent, possession of real estate, return of property, return of security deposit or for damages, filed in a small claims court created pursuant to IC 33-34-1-2 shall be in the township where the real estate is located, unless there is no small claims court in that township.

 (C) No Waiver of Venue.
 No contract or agreement shall operate as a waiver of the provisions of this rule and the court shall treat any such attempt as being void.